clementfarabet/gm/README.md

 well as the probabilities of each variable taking each possible state (the marginal probabilities);

+* Sampling: given a model, sampling generates likely configurations for each node of the graph;

 * Training (or parameter estimation): the task of computing the potentials that maximize the likelihood of a set of data (MAP estimation).

 Note 1: parameter estimation is implemented for CRF and MRF objectives.

-Note 2: sampling is not implemented yet.

-Note 3: this code is heavily based on [UGM](http://www.di.ens.fr/~mschmidt/Software/UGM.html), from Mark Schmidt.
+Note 2: this code is heavily based on [UGM](http://www.di.ens.fr/~mschmidt/Software/UGM.html), from Mark Schmidt.